dylan-lee94/time-series-analysis/README.md

 # statistical-tools
 Projects based on statistical analysis of Cryptocurrencies
 ### Dependency
-Computing the Mutual Information of Cryptocurrency pairs and between Crytocurrency and Sentiment pairs.
-Includes the calculation of p-values for MI through Permutation Tests.
+Computing the Mutual Information and Correlation (linear & non-linear) of Cryptocurrency pairs and between Crytocurrency and Sentiment pairs.
+Includes the calculation of p-values throuh a permutation tests and Confidence Intervals throuhg bootstrapping.

 ### Scaling Behaviour